ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 - name: snapshot_streamed_data
 ```

-Now, let's integrated the streamed data in the complete UK's Company House data.
+Now, let's integrate the streamed data in the complete UK's Companies House data.
 To do so, we need to replace the content of the dbt model called `company_house_core.sql` with the following code.
 This is because we want to update the BigQuery table called `company_house_core`:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/22-repair/image-4.png" alt="linearly separable data">

-This code snippet implements an incremental materialization strategy, which means updating the table instead of recreating it.
+The following code snippet implements an incremental materialization strategy, which means updating the table instead of recreating it.
 Specifically, it updates rows based on a unique identifier called `company_number`.
 The model compares existing data with incoming data for each `company_number` and updates rows if there are any differences.

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/22-repair/image-5.png" alt="linearly separable data">